Mississippi Retirement Guide

-Mississippi, the Magnolia state, had just over 2.8 million people in 2007.
+Mississippi, the Magnolia state, had just under 3 million people in 2018 with a median age of 37.7; 15.9% of the population is 65 or over.
 Mississippi is in the deep south - you will find friendly people here and a slower pace of life than up north.
 Jackson is the largest city; there are also many nice small towns and rural areas.
+Mississippi is one of the tax-friendliest states for retirees.
 The Wikipedia entry for Mississippi has more facts.

 The Mississippi climate is humid-sub tropical, strongly influenced by the Gulf of Mexico.
 Summers are hot and humid with frequent thunderstorms.
 Winters are mild.